QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

     # get the folder the cif file is in and use it as work folder
     work_folder = input_cif_path.parent

-    # create a path for the converted cif in that folder
+    # create a path for the converted cif
     work_cif_path = work_folder / "work.cif"

     # write a new cif with the entries in the format simple_cod_module needs